 If you’re new around here, you’d be forgiven for not realizing that, hey, I don’t just guru all day in my pajamas.
 My teaching comes from real world experience, running a business that is not in the business of teaching people how to start a business.

 So yeah, Freckle Time Tracking is my first biz baby.
-It’s a SaaS, and we ran our first billing cycle on January 2nd, 2009… seven years ago.
+It’s our very profitable SaaS, and we ran our first billing cycle on January 2nd, 2009…that’s now over a decade ago!

 Here are five things I wish I’d known when I started Freckle, things that would have made my life so much more profitable and pleasurable.